BenTalagan/glaemscribe/fonts/README.md

 **All these fonts are the propriety of their authors.
 Tengwar, Sarati and Cirth are writing systems invented and designed by J.R.R.
 Tolkien.**

-A comparison chart for tengwar fonts is available here : (todo)[todo]
+See also the [**comparison chart for tengwar fonts**](http://htmlpreview.github.io/?https://github.com/BenTalagan/glaemscribe/blob/master/fonts/doc/glaemscribe_tengwar_fonts.html) for an overview of all features and changes.

 **Tengwar Eldamar**, created and designed by **Måns Björkman**